 Sometimes users accidentally delete their certificates from personal store.
 After that users are not able to perform certificate-based tasks, i.e. decrypt files or mail, sign data and authenticate.
 Some organizations implement Key Archival for certificate and private key recovery.
 But some organizations do not.
-Even key archival is enabled, it is not always required.
-In our case user just deleted certificate from personal store.
+Even if key archival is enabled, it is not always required.
+In our case, user just deleted certificate from personal store.
 Let’s look to a private key storage background.

 Windows PKI team always knows how to make our live harder :).
 Yesterday Shay Levy pointed me to one interesting thread: http://www.powergui.org/thread.jspa?messageID=47514